hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 ## Applying for production credentials

-Before you can use the production environment for CTC Traders API v2.0, you must:
+Before you can use the production environment for CTC Traders API v2.0, you must apply for production credentials.

-1. Complete the CTC Traders API Application for Production Credentials Checklist (pending), which involves submitting test results that are no more than 14 days old (see testing guide).
+Before you can apply for production credentials, you must complete the following:

+- accreditation testing
+- an application form

+For more information about how to apply for production credentials for the API, see [CTC Traders API phase 5 testing guide](/guides/ctc-traders-phase5-testing-guide/).

-2. Use your [developer account](/developer/login) to apply for production credentials.
+Use your [developer account](/developer/login) to apply for production credentials.

 ## User journeys

 These journeys show examples of use:

 - [developer setup](documentation/developer-setup.html)
 - [upload files for large messages](documentation/upload-files-for-large-messages.html)
 - [submit a transit declaration](documentation/submit-transit-declaration.html)
 - [query declarations sent](documentation/query-declarations-sent.html)
 - [submit message related to a departure](documentation/submit-message-related-to-departure.html)